google.com, pub-3387582883220815, DIRECT, f08c47fec0942fa0

 No Swimming Pools

 Visitors are often surprised by there being so few places to stay with a swimming pool This is because technically swimming pools are banned because of the preservation order for the island.
 There are few exceptions for properties that were originally built with open cisternas, (rainwater-catchment tanks) prior to the 50's, such as the pool at the Hydra Windmill, the sponge-washing pool at the Bratsera and some of the houses that had holding tanks for fresh fish.
 There was a brief period in early 2000 when it was possible to legalise some pools.
-So today, there are very few on the island and it has been impossible to legally build a swimming pool since 2010.
+But today, there are very few on the island and it has been impossible to legally build a swimming pool since 2010.

 No Cars, No Bikes, No Mopeds